 Projects per year

-In recognition of the breadth and quality of his various contributions, David was promoted to Senior Teaching Fellow in 2016 and to Principal Teaching Fellow in May 2023.
+In recognition of the breadth and quality of his various contributions, Dr David Roxburgh was promoted to Senior Teaching Fellow in 2016 and to Principal Teaching Fellow in May 2023.

 Expertise & Capabilities

 David has a wide range of experience in leadership and mangagement positions within the School of Education and Faculty of Humanities and Social Sciences including:

 - Joint Course Leader for MSc Education Studies - January cohort (2022- present)

 - Course Leader for STEM combined degrees (2017- present) involving:

 - BSc (Hons) Physics with Teaching (including an international variant)

 - BSc (Hons) Mathematics with Teaching (including an international variant)

 - BSc (Hons) Chemistry with Teaching (including an international variant)